 All applications for admission to our Teacher Education programs must begin with application to the School of Graduate Studies.
-The Teacher Education department will supply the applicant with required program application forms after notification the individual has met the requirements for the Graduate School.
+The Teacher Education department will supply the applicant with required program application forms after notification the individual has met the requirements for the graduate school.

-Applicants to the Teacher Education Programs must provide the department with review materials by the specified date to ensure consideration.
+Applicants to the Teacher Education programs must provide the department with review materials by the specified date to ensure consideration.
 If the applicant is interested in starting in the spring semester all materials must be received by September 1.
 If the applicant is interested in starting in the summer semester(s) all materials must be received by February 1.
 If applicants are interested in starting in the Fall semester all materials must be received by June 1.
 Students must be interviewed and admitted to the program before they will be allowed to enroll in courses.

-- 1. Applicants must have a baccalaureate degree from an accredited college or university. - Applicants must present an official transcript showing at least a 2.75 cumulative quality point average for undergraduate studies.
-Those who do not qualify will be required to take either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) prior to admission. - Applicants to the comprehensive certification program in special education and the reading specialist program are expected to have prior certification in either elementary or secondary education.
-Candidates lacking certification are not eligible for admission to
+- Applicants must have a baccalaureate degree from an accredited college or university. - 2.
+Applicants must present an official transcript showing at least a 2.75 cumulative quality point average for undergraduate studies.
+Those who do not qualify will be required to take either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) prior to admission.
+Applicants for certification programs must have a 3.0 cumulative quality point average for undergraduate students. - Applicants to the comprehensive certification program in special education and the reading specialist program are expected to have prior certification in either elementary or secondary education.
+Candidates lacking certification are not eligible for admission to any program other than early childhood.

-- any program other than early childhood. - It is strongly recommended applicants possess relevant experience prior to admission to graduate study. - With the application to the graduate school, the applicant will receive a packet of materials containing reference forms, a personal data form, and a request for a résumé. - 6.
+- It is strongly recommended applicants possess relevant experience prior to admission to graduate study. - With the application to the graduate school, the applicant will receive a packet of materials containing reference forms, a personal data form, and a request for a résumé. - 6.
 Submit all the above materials to the graduate office on forms provided by the department.
 Only the forms provided by the department will be accepted.
-When all documents have been returned, program faculty will invite the applicant to the next scheduled interview session. - Appear for an interview with one of the faculty. - 8.
-Following the interview each applicant will be assessed by the special education program committee with regard to relevant life/work/ academic experiences as well as overall impression from the on-campus interview and applicant's references.
+When all documents have been returned, program faculty will invite the applicant to the next scheduled interview session. - 7.
+Appear for an interview with one of the faculty. - Following the interview each applicant will be assessed by the program with regard to relevant life/work/academic experiences as well as overall impression from the on-campus interview and applicant's references.